Trains77/FortuneToSplash/README.md

 How to run: `python main.py FORTUNE_FILES`

-## What I plan to add:

-Support for fortunes that span multiple lines

 ## System support

 It should work on any platform, however it has only been tested on Linux